 How do economic conditions influence valuations?

-Economic conditions, such as interest rates, inflation and business cycles, can have a significant impact on valuations.
+Economic conditions, such as interest rates, inflation, and business cycles, can have a significant impact on valuations.
 For example, high interest rates can increase the cost of capital and reduce present values in the DCF method.

 Role of professionals in evaluation